Module 3 – Breaking Through

 • Group sessions – time to share what you’re noticing, explore live examples, and practice new ways of relating in a supportive circle.

-We keep the focus grounded: what actually happens with your partner, friends, adult children, colleagues, or community—not just theory.
+We keep the focus on your real life: what actually happens with your partner, friends, adult children, colleagues, or community—not just theory.

 What you’ll be practicing